connery-io/connery-sdk/README.md

 ### 1. Connectors

-The connector is a piece of configuration and JavaScript code that wraps any API and helps standardize it for any platform or app.
+The connector is a piece of configuration and JavaScript code that wraps any API and helps standardize it for any platform.
 We provide a way to create your own connectors easily.

 You might already be familiar with the concept of a connector.
 This idea has different names across various platforms:

+- App in Make, Zapier, and Slack;
 - Plugin in ChatGPT;
-- Tool in LangChain;
+- Tool in LangChain.
-- App in Make, Zapier, and Slack.

 ### 2. Runner